sanjay9616/Angular/Topics.md

 What is the reason to deprecate web worker packages?
 What is the browser support for Angular?

-What is schematic
-What is rule in Schematics?
-What is Schematics CLI?
 What are the best practices for security in angular?
 What is Angular security model for preventing XSS attacks?
 What is the role of template compiler for prevention of XSS attacks?